wpsharks/s2member-kb/tutorials/2015/119-s2if-simple-shortcode-conditionals.md

 ## Straight-Up PHP Conditional Tags (e.g., `<?php if(): ?>`)

-If you're a developer or a site owner and you already have experience with PHP tags, you might have noticed that all of these `[s2If][/s2If]` examples are relying upon PHP functions in the WordPress content management system.
+If you're a developer and you already have experience with PHP tags, you might have noticed that all of these `[s2If][/s2If]` examples are relying upon PHP functions in the WordPress content management system.
 Understanding this, it becomes obvious that you could also bypass the use of `[s2If][/s2If]` in favor of regular PHP tags—if you wanted to.
 This can be easier in some cases, but really it's a personal preference :-)

 ```php
 <?php if(current_user_can('access_s2member_ccap_music')): ?>